outworkers/phantom/README.md

 Intermediary releases of phantom 2.0.x are already available via `Resolver.bintrayRepo("outworkers", "oss-releases")` and the latest version is [![Bintray](https://api.bintray.com/packages/outworkers/oss-releases/phantom-dsl/images/download.svg) ](https://bintray.com/outworkers/oss-releases/phantom-dsl/_latestVersion).

-#### Licensing and distribution

-- [x] Revert all Outworkers projects and all their dependencies to the Apache V2 License.
-- [ ] Publish `outworkers-util` and all sub modules to Maven Central.
-- [ ] Publish `outworkers-diesel` and all sub modules to Maven Central.
-- [ ] Remove all non standard resolvers from Phantom, all dependencies should build from JCenter and Maven Central by default with no custom resolvers required.
-- [ ] Change all package names and resolvers to reflect our business name change from `Websudos` to `Outworkers`.

 #### Macro API to replace runtime features

 - [x] Replace the Scala reflection library with a macro that can figure out what the contents of a table are.